New Zealand’s Maori Battalion

 or the dead, or “borrowed” from

+other units.
 This is not an unusual situation: During wartime many soldiers

 of all nationalities acquire additional pieces

 of equipment.
 What made the Maori unique was

 in handing over their extra weapons for “inventory,”

 the Maori never again yielded up their gear.